Quixote Center’s work in Haiti prioritizes systemic change. Our theory of change has three aspects:

 • Advocacy to promote US policies that support Haitian democracy and Haitian-led solutions to poverty, gang violence, and migration.

-The Jean Marie Vincent Formation Center houses a tree nursery, a model instructional garden and multiple classrooms.
-These resources help farmers increase the yields of their farms, find new markets for their products, and gain access to the seeds and technology they need to succeed.
-The agronomy team from the JMV Center travel throughout the Arrondissement of Gros Morne to deliver workshops organized with a network of small farm associations, the Catholic Church’s Caritas network, and local schools.
+Quixote Center partners with the Montfortain Fathers for a variety of projects in the Gros Morne area.
+Historically we have supported the Jean Marie Vincent Formation Center, which houses a tree nursery, a model instructional garden and multiple classrooms for training small-scale farmers.
 With our support, the JMV Center also maintains the Tet Mon model forest, a reforestation project that is the only one of its kind in the region.
 The JMV team holds formation sessions on reforestation and tree maintenance for local leaders, schoolchildren, and agronomy students.

 Read the final report from the 2025 pilot